AvoDerm Natural Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 And a fat-to-protein ratio of about 52%.

-AvoDerm Natural is a grain-based dry dog food using a moderate amount of poultry or lamb meals as its main sources of animal protein, thus earning the brand 4 stars.
+AvoDerm Natural is a plant-based dry dog food using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 4 stars.

 Those looking for a nice wet product from the same company may wish to visit our review of AvoDerm Natural canned dog food.